cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Jump table padding

-When the jump table starts at zero, the generated code can be both smaller and faster due to these effects:
+When the jump table starts at the zero index, the generated code can be both smaller and faster due to these effects:

 * When the Mindustry content conversion is applied, the optimizer knows the logic ids cannot be less than zero.
 A jump instruction handling values smaller than the start of the jump table can therefore be omitted.
 * When the [`symbolic-labels` directive](SYNTAX-5-OTHER.markdown#option-symbolic-labels) is set to `true`, an additional operation handling the non-zero offset can be omitted.

+When symbolic labels are generated, the jump table padding may save up to two instructions, which is a significant speedup.

 The optimizer considers the possibility of padding the jump table to zero, and chooses it if it gives the best performance under the cost limit.